 Read on for the full product photography camera review or skip ahead for the best camera picks.

 [The Main Museum is supported by readers like you.
 Some product links on TheMainMuseum are referral links.
 If you click one of these and buy something we make a little bit of money at no additional cost to you.]

-They type of Product Photography you Shoot Tells You Which Camera is Best
+The Type of Product Photography You Shoot Tells You Which Camera is Best